uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 # Detailed design
 [design]: #detailed-design

+To be able to contact public cloud RMT server the uyuni server needs to collect authentication data from an existing pay-as-you-go instance.
+For that uyuni server needs to ssh into the instance.
+Since this authentication data have a time to live, uyuni server needs to extract it periodically, and for this reason the uyuni server needs to store ssh connection data.

 Our solution will be based on the following steps:
   - Manage pay-as-you-go ssh connections data on Uyuni server
     - Register pay-as-you-go ssh connections data